-How to avoid condensation and mould in your home
+How to avoid damp, mould and condensation in your home

 Causes and signs of condensation

-Mould often occurs because of condensation.
-It appears as pinpoint black spots, usually on the side surfaces of external walls, in corners and in poorly ventilated spaces, such as behind cupboards and wardrobes.
+Over time, condensation can lead to mould growth.
+It appears as pinpoint black spots, usually on the side surface of external walls, in corners and in poorly ventilated spaces, such as behind cupboards and wardrobes.

 • keep lids on saucepans when cooking

-• do not dry clothes on radiators, unless ventilation is increased
+• dry clothes outside (if possible) do not dry clothes directly on radiators

 • a dehumidifier, which extracts moisture from the air, can be bought or hired